Menopause is the end of a woman's menstrual cycle and fertility. It happens when:

 - Your ovaries no longer make estrogen and progesterone, two hormones needed for fertility.

 - Your periods have stopped for 1 year.

 Menopause happens naturally with age.
 But it can also stem from surgery, treatment of a disease, or an illness.
-In these cases it’s called induced or surgical menopause, or premature ovarian failure.
+In these cases it can be called induced menopause, surgical menopause, or primary ovarian insufficiency, depending on the cause.

 When Does It Start?